How to Maintain a Chemical-Free Lawn

-Before using chemicals on your lawn, try out these natural steps to make your property inhospitable to pests.
+Before declaring chemical warfare on your lawn, consider whether you have taken all possible steps to make your property inhospitable to pests.
 A great deal can be done to deter pests, much of it going back to the elemental roots of gardening.
 Following are a few the basic considerations:

 Test the soil for any imbalance in alkalinity or acidity—the so-called pH balance.
 If it is excessively acidic, add lime.
 If too alkaline, add sulphur and perhaps gypsum, depending upon your region.
 The tendency is toward acidity in the East and alkalinity in the West.
 Consult your county's cooperative extension office for information about your area.

 Use care in selecting grasses.
 Plant grass varieties that are right for your particular climate and condition.
-According to the National Coalition Against the Misuse of Pesticides, a mix of grasses offers better protection against pests and disease than a pure stand.
+According to the National Coalition Against the Misuse of Pesticides (NCAMP), a mix of grasses offers better protection against pests and disease than a pure stand.
 Because of profound regional variations, ask your county extension office for the optimum mix.
 In some instances, planting additional seeds among established lawns can reduce weed infestation and repair damage.